animeshsingh75/animeshsingh75/README.md

 <img src="https://komarev.com/ghpvc/?username=animeshsingh75&style=flat&labelColor=black&logo=github&label=PROFILE+VIEWS&color=7FFFD4"/>

-- 🔭 I’m currently pursuing MS CS
+- 🔭 I’m currently working as a Software Engineer at HubSpot.

-- 🛠 I’m proficient in Android Development and DSA
+- 🛠 Skilled in Web Development and Android Development.

-- 🎓 I study at ASU
+- 🎓 Graduated with an M.S. in Computer Science from Arizona State University (ASU)

-- 📫 How to reach me **animeshsingh75@gmail.com**
+- 📫 Reach to at **animeshsingh75@gmail.com**

-- ⚡ Fun Fact: Except for coding 💻, I love watching movies 🎥 and listening to music 🎶.
+- ⚡ Fun Fact: When I’m not coding 💻, I enjoy watching movies 🎥 and listening to music 🎶.

 - 🔭 Apps published on play store : https://bit.ly/animeshPlayStoreApps